nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `exit`

 #### Saving the data
-Address book data are saved in the hard disk automatically after any command that changes the data.<br>
+The task manager data is saved on the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your previous TaskLine folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TaskLine folder.

 ## Command Summary

 Command | Format
 -------- | :--------
 help | `help`
-add | `[add] TASKNAME [at/from TIMEDATE] [to/by TIMEDATE]`
+add | `add TASKNAME [at/from TIMEDATE] [to/by TIMEDATE]`
 note | `note TASKNAME`
 display | `display TYPE [PERIOD]` find | `find SEARCHSTRING`